Armannnnnn/RankedRewards/README.md

 # RankedRewards
 A Ranked Skywars reward claiming system.
+Created for compatibility with the LostSkyWars plugin.